testingrequired/restfile/README.md

 [![restfile](https://github.com/testingrequired/restfile-ts/actions/workflows/ci.yml/badge.svg)](https://github.com/testingrequired/restfile-ts/actions/workflows/ci.yml)

-REST request collections in a deterministic human readable/writable file format.
+A collection of REST requests in a file format designed to be deterministic and easy to read/write.

+## Goals

+- Easy to read and write.
+Inspired by markdown.
+- Explicit.
+Variables, secrets and prompts must be declared before usage.
+- Source control friendly.
+Diffs should be easy to understand.
+- DSL as flat as possible.
+Less mistakes and frustrations by avoid nested structures.

+## Example

 See [SPEC.md](SPEC.md) for full details around structure, prompts, and templating.

-## Example

 <!-- prettier-ignore -->
 ```yaml